13th INTERNATIONAL MEETING

 SYMPOSIUM - BRAIN CLOCKS AND STEROIDS

-Chair: Mariana Astiz (Spain) & Stefano Gotti (Italy)
+Chairs: Mariana Astiz (Spain) & Stefano Gotti (Italy)

 15.45 Valerie Simonneaux (France) Light and estradiol orchestrate the female reproductive cycle